davish/davi.sh/src/content/reading/2026/samuel.md

 Goliath, but the rest of Samuel continues to be compelling and engaging.
 There's enough political intrigue and action to fit right in with _A Song of Ice and Fire_.

-I knew Tolkein drew from his religious background in his writing, but I hadn't appreciated how liberally Tolkein had borrowed from this part of the Bible for _The Lord of the Rings_.
-The Numenorean kingdoms of Arnor and Gondor correspond closely to Israel and Judah.
+I knew Tolkein drew inspiration from his religious background, but I hadn't appreciated how liberally Tolkein had borrowed from this part of the Bible for _The Lord of the Rings_.
+The rise and fall of the Numenorean kingdoms of Arnor and Gondor correspond closely to Israel and Judah.
 Aragorn directly mirrors David in a dozen different ways.

 I don't think I'd recommend the _whole_ Bible to everyone.
 But if you're interested in an engaging story that's influenced, either directly or indirectly, most every fantasy author